 Our teaching at St. Joseph’s is truly rooted within the teaching of Christ.
 Our religious life stretches far beyond the RE curriculum and is an integral part of daily life within school.
 This enables the children to develop a deep faith, respect and love of one another and helps them to understand the world around them.
 Follow the links below to learn more about the ways in which we celebrate our faith.

-We had a fantastic Day of Prayer led by our chaplaincy team.
-The team did a wonderful job planning activities, working with groups and leading us all in an assembly.
+We are very lucky that our chaplaincy team lead us in prayer.
+The team do a wonderful job planning activities, working with groups and leading us all in assemblies.

 A Heart That Sees